Lux-AI-Challenge/Lux-Design-S2/specs.md

 [Robots](#robots) always execute actions in the order of their current action queue.
 [Robot](#robots) actions can also be configured to be repeated, meaning once the action is executed the action is replaced to the back of the action queue instead of being removed.

-Submitting a new action queue for a robot costs power to communicate to the robot.
-Once given, the action queue is stored and wipes out what was stored previously.
+Submitting a new action queue for a robot requires the robot to use additional power to replace it's action queue.
+It costs an additional 1 power for Lights, an additional 10 power for Heavies.
+The new action queue is then stored and wipes out what was stored previously.
+If the robot does not have enough power, the action queue is simply not replaced.

 The next few sections describe the [Robots](#robots) and [Factories](#factories) in detail.